solid/authentication-panel/HttpSignature.md

 ### The Access Control Rules

-In order to understand how the client can decide if it has the right key, and how the server can find out which keys are acceptable, we illustrate this with a few examples using [Solid Web Access Control](https://solid.github.io/web-access-control-spec/).
+How can the client know which key to present?
+We illustrate this with a few examples building on [Solid Web Access Control](https://solid.github.io/web-access-control-spec/).

-In the simplest case, a Web Access Control rule document linked to from the `Link:` header of the resource the client received a `401` from, can specify an agent by describing their relation to a public key.
+In the simplest case, a Web Access Control rule document linked to from the `Link:` header of the resource the client received a `401` from, can specify a set of agents by describing their relation to a public key.

 ```Turtle
 @prefix  acl:  <http://www.w3.org/ns/auth/acl#>.